nimbrethil81/warboss-companion-dev/SPEC.md

 Adding a second game system requires no changes to application code.
 The process is:

 1. Create `data/systems/{system_id}.json` following the schema defined in section 4
+2. Add the new system to `data/systems/index.json`
+3. Create `data/armies/{system_id}/` folder
+4. Create `data/armies/{system_id}/index.json` listing available factions
-2. Create `data/armies/{faction}.json` for at least one army in that system
+5. Create `data/armies/{system_id}/{faction}.json` for at least one army
-3. Add the system to a `data/systems/index.json` manifest so the app can discover it
-4. Test that all prompts and quick reference rules render correctly in Battle mode
+6. Test that all prompts and quick reference rules render correctly in Battle mode

-The app's JS reads the game system dynamically from the JSON — there are no hardcoded references to Kings of War in `battle.js`, `muster.js`, or `chronicle.js`.
+The app's JS reads the game system dynamically from the JSON manifests — there are no hardcoded references to Kings of War in `battle.js`, `muster.js`, or `chronicle.js`.

 ---